 Sunshine in Hang Son Doong.
 By Ryan Deboodt

-Mr. Hai, a young and enthusiastic conservationist, takes visitors to the Wildlife Rescue Centre to see rescued macaques, langurs, porcupines and more.
-What’s more, while trekking to the Thac Gio Falls and deeper into the jungle, there is even a small chance you could spot macaques enjoying their own natural habitat.
+Phong Nha's jungles are home to a rich diversity of flora and fauna.
+The ultimate way to discover this is on Hai’s Eco Conservation Tour.
+Mr. Hai, a young and enthusiastic conservationist, will bring you to the Wildlife Rescue Centre to see rescued macaques, langurs, porcupines, and more.
+While trekking to the Thac Gio Falls, you may spot macaques in their natural habitat.

 Rains close some of the caves from November to January.
 April to June are fantastic months for the peanut harvest and swarms of butterflies while July to September the temperature can be very warm.